-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - □ Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - □ Summary Guide for writing Learning Outcomes

-- 1. Understand and evaluate Futures contracts markets, the use of Futures contracts for hedging, and the pricing process for Futures and Forward contracts. - 2.
-They understand and evaluate swaps, options markets, properties of stock option prices as well as the use of options on stock indices. - 3.
-Understand and apply strategies to the process of buying and selling stocks and exercising options - 4.
-Apply pricing and valuing financial derivatives with binomial trees and the Black-Scholes model as well as developing sensitivity measurements (delta, gamma, vega, theta, etc.).
+1. Understand and evaluate Futures contracts markets, the use of Futures contracts for hedging, and the pricing process for Futures and Forward contracts.

+2. They understand and evaluate swaps, options markets, properties of stock option prices as well as the use of options on stock indices.

+3. Understand and apply strategies to the process of buying and selling stocks and exercising options

+4. Apply pricing and valuing financial of lerivatives with bir nomial trees and the Black-Scholes model as well as developing sensitivity / measurements ((delta, gamma, vega , theta, etc.).
-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and information, with the use of the necessary
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social. professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking

-Project planning and main reference are referred to the necessary.

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment
+Working in an international environment Working in an interdisciplinary environment Production of new research ideas

+Others

-- Understanding of financial derivatives and derivatives markets. - Evaluation and pricing of various types of financial derivatives (Futures, Forwards, Swaps and Options). - Data analysis and decision-making regarding the use of derivative products and the appropriate investment positions in financial derivatives products. - Sensitivity analysis and identification of optimal positions for hedging risks. - Strategic application of derivative financial products in the portfolio composition process. - Group work, literature review and knowledge synthesis through coursework preparation.
+- Understanding of financial derivatives and derivatives markets. - Evaluation and pricing of various types of financial derivatives (Futures, Forwards, • Swaps and Options). - Data analysis and decision-making regarding the use of derivative products and the appropriate investment positions in financial derivatives products. - Sensitivity analysis and identification of optimal positions for hedging risks. - Strategic application of derivative financial products in the portfolio composition process. - Group work, literature review and knowledge synthesis through coursework • preparation.

 - Introduction to Financial Derivatives

-- Futures Markets
+- Futures Markets •

-- Hedging strategies using Futures
+- Hedging strategies using Futures •

 - Interest rates

-- Determination of Forward and Futures prices
+- Determination of Forward and Futures prices •

 - Swaps

-- Option Markets
+- Option Markets •

 - Trading strategies involving stock options

 - Properties of stock options

-- Binomial Trees
+- Binomial Trees •

 - The Black-Scholes-Merton model